-For the full picture of how the France-UK treaty works, see our guide to how the France-UK double tax treaty works.
-For an overview of how all pension types fit together on a French return, see how the French tax system works.
+For the full picture of how the treaty works, see how the France-UK double tax treaty works.

 Does Your Pension Actually Qualify?

-Under Article 19 of the treaty, a pension only qualifies as a Government Service Pension if it was paid for services rendered to the UK Government, a local authority, or a statutory body.
-The pension must come from the public purse in the true sense.
+A pension only qualifies as a Government Service Pension if it was paid for services rendered to the UK Government, a local authority, or a statutory body.

 - Civil Service pension